-Queen's Award year 2 March 2026-February 2027 (finishing with final interviews in March/April 2027)
+Queen's Award year 1March 2026-February 2027Queen's Award year 2March 2027-February 2028 (finishing with final interviews in March/April 2028)

 b.
 What support will my child receive from her GB company?

 Your daughter will see her GB leaders each week in GB.
 Encourage your daughter to chat over her Queen's Award with their leader should they be experiencing any difficulties or challenges or simply just to "check in" on their progress.